munterfi/todo-app/README.md

 - Make sure the required dependencies are installed using the command npm install.
 - Run the command `npm test` to execute the tests.
 - Check the test results to ensure all the tests pass successfully.

-DESCRIPTION OF TEST SETUP HERE; WHAT ARE THEY TESTING; HOW TO RUN THEM?

 ## License